nvmax/FluxComfyDiscordbot/readme.md

     ### update:
     * Now saves URL links (support for /lorainfo command)
-    * Compiled to exe just run the loraEditor.exe
+    * Compile to exe just run the loraEditor.exe or run 'python lora_editor.py'
     * Now supports more than 25 LoRA's, theoritically it can support north of 600 LoRA's.
     * You can activate and deactivate loras from the gui.
     * Persistant lora information is stored in sqlite3 database.